 Another problem is the lack of imagination in the actual music.
 The 'Poon's tunes are extremely limited, and the arrangements embarrassingly simple.
 Many suffer from lack of a clearly defined beat, a must for all rock songs.
 Others show the inability of the composers to use effectively even the small repertoire of chords permitted to rock composers.
 But most important, the tunes are generally dead, and Gordie Main's rather tame Maniacs little to revive them.
 Perhaps the trouble is that few electronic distortions were employed.

 The lack of electronic amplification and echo is most distressingly obvious in the case of the soloist, Mr. Cerf.
-Cerf displays a rather good, raw, voice.
-That is, he has no voice at all, just a rasping, unmusical tone that occasionally stays on pitch.
-Such a voice is perfect for rock, if it is doctored with numerous tubes.
-In its natural, undoctored self it is merely sad and less.
+Cerf displays a rather good, raw,

 THE record opens with a ditty about "John Foster Dulles" which is almost enough to discourage listening to the rest.
 The song has no historic precedents, and the subject matter of Mr. Dulles was more fruitfully exploited by the Kingston Trio several years ago.
 "Fallout Filly," which leads off side two, is nearly as poor.